mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 click :guilabel:`OK`.
 Now your :kbd:`AREA` field is populated with values!
 Admire them, then close the attribute table.

-.. note:: |note| These areas are in degrees.
+.. note::  These areas are in degrees.
 Later, we will compute them in square meters.

 Open the :guilabel:`Layer properties` dialog's :guilabel:`Style` tab again,